AriartWt/bee-color-framework/README.en.md

 Furthermore, I decided to avoid use of third party libraries to keep control on the framework's evolutions without depending on other projetcs and sustain it.
 Code reuse is a beautifull concept, when applyed carefully.
-In my opinion, a project which depends upon ten or more other project become a maintenance nightmare after few years.
+In my opinion, a project which depends upon ten or more other projects become a maintenance nightmare after few years.

 # Attribution

-If the wfw's principal concern is to avoir third party libraries, I integrated three oh them in the framework's core :
+If the wfw's principal concern is to avoir third party libraries, But I still integrated three of them in the framework's core :
    - [PHPMailer](https://github.com/PHPMailer/PHPMailer)
    - [HTMLPurifier](http://htmlpurifier.org/)